PGA Championship Betting Guide VA

 A popular item on the betting menu for all sports is prop betting, and you’ll find plenty of side bets for PGA tournaments.
 Many of them will be based on specific performance metrics for golfers in the field, such as:

-When the majors are on you’ll find most sportsbooks beef up their prop betting offers – and even introduce some intriguing cross-sport props.
+When the majors are on, you’ll find most sportsbooks beef up their prop betting offers – and even introduce some intriguing cross-sport props.

-You can often find this entertaining bet under the prop bet section, but it’s worth its mention.
+You can often find this entertaining bet under the prop bet section, but it’s worth a mention.
 This is a bet you can place on the home country of the golfer who you think will win the PGA Championship.
 For example: